stockphrase/no-silo/content/resources/open-handbook/chapter-6.md

-A [**research**](/resources/open-handbook/chapter-12) paper requires you to draw on outside sources in addition to your own thinking.
+A [**research**](/resources/open-handbook/chapter-12) paper requires you to draw on outside sources in addition to your own thinking in the service of an argument.
 Research writing often includes many of the kinds of writing described above.
 Indeed, research writing involves a coordination of all of the previously mentioned skills and rhetorical modes.
 For example, your research paper may involve one or more